blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - This collision scenario is unhandled in the code and the consequences would depend on the design of your application.
 - In the event that the random digits do not clash but the microsecond timestamp is the same, the event ordering is determined by the random digits.

+### LazyCollections

+- The package currently calls the `remember()` method on LazyCollections before it returns them.
+This limits the complexity of the pagination required but means that if you traverse the entire collection it will remain in memory.

 ## Getting Started